Golden Boy (Art Blakey album)

 Golden Boy (full title Art Blakey & The Jazz Messengers Play Selections From the New Musical Golden Boy) is a 1963 album by Art Blakey and the Jazz Messengers, performing compositions by Lee Adams and Charles Strouse written for the Broadway musical Golden Boy.
 The LP was originally released on the Colpix label.

 Reception

-Allmusic awarded the album 2 stars.
+Allmusic awarded the album three and a half stars.